gSchool/ada-CS-Fundamentals-Internship/05-hash-tables/01-hash-tables.md

 ##### !question

-if k is 15, what is h(k) using the multiplication method?
+If k is 15, what is h(k) using the multiplication method?

 ##### !end-question